Abubakar0011/Langgraph_practice_simple_chatbot/README.md

 ### Workflow Flow:

 The chatbot typically starts by receiving a user message, which updates the `messages` in the state.
-The `superbot` (or `mybot`) node processes these messages using an LLM to generate a response, which is then added back to the `messages` list for subsequent turns.
+The `mybot` node processes these messages using an LLM to generate a response, which is then added back to the `messages` list for subsequent turns.

 ---